EFTEC/ValidationOne/README.md

 ### exist

 * A value **exist** if the field or file exists, no matter the value or if it is null or empty.
+  * if exist() is set and the value is missing, then it raise an error.

 ```php
    $validation->exist()->set(null); // is valid.